Who created Euterpea?

 Who is maintaining Euterpea?

 Just one person currently: me (Donya Quick), the same person who maintains this website.
 Although there are others who still have access to the Hackage and GitHub repositories, I am the only one actively supporting the Euterpea and HSoM libraries right now.
 I started working with Paul and the Yale Haskell Group in Spring 2009 and took over the role of primary maintainer of Euterpea after finishing my PhD in 2014.
-The Yale Haskell Group is no longer active and the majority of its members have dispersed to other places and universities.
+The Yale Haskell Group no longer exists and I left Yale in May, 2016 for jobs elsewhere.